 The offer you send can be for more or less than the Buy It Now price, and you can send a buyer up to 3 offers.
 Each offer is valid for 48 hours or until the listing is sold, whichever comes first.

-The option to reply with an offer is available to all sellers, whether you use Best Offer in your listing or not.
-However, this feature is unavailable on auction or multi-variation listings, and in the Motor Vehicle category.
+The option to reply with an offer is available to all sellers, whether you use the Best Offer option in your listing or not.
+However, this feature is unavailable on auction or multi-variation listings, and in the motor vehicle category.

-If you're accepting Best Offers on a listing, you can send offers on that same listing to buyers who ask questions, unless the buyer has already sent a Best Offer.
-If a buyer sends a Best Offer, you can't send an offer to that buyer.
+If you're accepting Best Offers on a listing, you can send custom offers on that same listing to buyers who ask questions, unless the buyer has already sent a Best Offer.
+If a buyer sends a Best Offer, the Reply with offer button won't be available, but you can send them a counteroffer.

-- In Messages - opens in new window or tab, find the message from the buyer and select Reply with offer.
+- In My eBay: Messages - opens in new window or tab, find the message from the buyer and select Reply with offer.

 - Change the offer price to the amount you and the buyer have discussed.
 The offer can be higher or lower than the price of the item.